Sunday, 15 June 2025

 Given the mentorship nature of the programme, ideal participants would be women mentees with existing careers in the abovementioned roles who are looking into career progression in their verticals or women with existing knowledge/skills (fresh graduates included) seeking employment opportunities in the above domains.
 The TechLadies Mentorship is on its third run in 2021.

-Applications for both the TechLadies Bootcamp and TechLadies Mentorship programme for 2021 are opened, interested participants can look forward to participate and find out more about the programme structure meanwhile via the official to understand more on the commitments needed, tasks involved, and also more information on other available TechLadies programmes.
+Applications for both the TechLadies Bootcamp and TechLadies Mentorship programme for 2021 are opened, interested participants can look forward to participate and find out more about the programme structure meanwhile via the official website to understand more on the commitments needed, tasks involved, and also more information on other available TechLadies programmes.

 The Codette Project